bates64/hotload/examples/hello-world-libdragon/README.md

-# hotload64 with libdragon
+# hotload with libdragon

-This is an example of how to use hotload64 with libdragon.
+This is an example of how to use hotload with libdragon, an open-source toolchain for developing N64 homebrew.

 ## Setup

-Download the toolchain with `npm install` and make sure you have hotload64 installed.
+Download the toolchain with `npm install` and make sure you have hotload installed.

 ## Watch

 ```
-hotload64 --build "npm build" --elf build/hello.elf --src src --emulator "ares hello.z64"
+hotload --build "npm build" --elf build/hello.elf --src src --emulator "ares hello.z64"
 ```